 As the saying goes, dogs are a man’s best friend.
-So, when you’re out and about in Horsham, why not bring your four legged bestie with you?
+So, when you’re out and about in Horsham, why not bring your four-legged bestie with you?

-Dog friendly pubs, restaurants and coffee shops
+Dog-friendly pubs, restaurants and coffee shops

-The Black Jug welcomes well behaved dogs away from the dining areas.
+The Black Jug welcomes well-behaved dogs away from the dining areas.
 If you’re looking to enjoy a pint of ale next to a roaring log fire, this is the perfect pub to bring along your furry friend.

-Not only is The Malt Shovel is not only the place for great live music, it’s also a dog friendly bar so they won’t miss out on all of the fun either.
+Not only is The Malt Shovel the place for great live music, it’s also a dog friendly bar so they won’t miss out on all of the fun either.